 Technically and economically achievable benchmarks will not only ensure that the most efficient installations in Europe will not face undue carbon costs, as requested by the European Council (conclusions of October 2014), but will also duly incentivize the installations to be as close as possible to such benchmarks.
 Full compensation for best performing plants, when such benchmarks are met is absolutely necessary in order to preserve the competitive position of Europe as a location for energy intensive industries.
 1.2 The European Council has defined guiding principles for the development of post-2020 free allocation rules which provide inter alia that "both direct and indirect costs will be taken into account, in line with the EU state aid rules" and that "the most efficient installations in these sectors should not face undue carbon costs leading to carbon leakage" while "incentives for industry to innovate will be fully preserved and administrative complexity will not be increased" and while "ensuring affordable energy prices".
 Do you have views how these principles should be reflected in the future free allocation rules?

 The underying objective of the ETS revision process, should be securing a stable, competitive and predictable framework for industry, thus allowing for future investments and the eventual establishment of a global carbon price.
-Presently the lack of comparable efforts by major economies does however mean that there is no level playing field, resulting in a serious risk of carbon- and investment leakage.
-Compensation of indirect costs is currently not uniformly addressed, nor harmonised, throughout Europe.
+Presently the lack of comparable efforts by major economies does however mean that there is no level playing field, resulting in a serious risk of carbon- and investment leakage Compensation of indirect costs is currently not uniformly addressed, nor harmonised, throughout Europe.
 It is deemed to constitute State Aid which is unpredictable as it is exposed to budgetary constraints and annual decisions in the Member States.
 Furthermore, the amount compensated is insufficient.
-This is valid both for direct costs, based on historical output and reduction factors.
+This is valid both for direct costs, based on historical output and reduction factors (free allowances are subject to an annual reduction of 5.73% in 2013 and 1.74% from 2014 onwards, and for indirect costs maximum allowed State Aid is capped, starting at 85% in 2013 and decreasing to 75% in 2020).
 This reduces incentives to operate and to invest, eventually increasing the risk of carbon leakage.
-EU-based copper producers having reduced their own aggregate unit energy consumption by 60% since 1990; today's CO2 emissions, estimated at around 4.5 million tonnes per year, are a modest 0.1% of the EU total.
-However, the European Copper Institute's recently published roadmap shows how a broad range of copper-based product technologies have the potential to deliver 130 million tonnes of CO2 savings per year.
-By 2050, these could add up to an estimated 1,100 million tonnes, a 25% reduction in the EU's total CO2 emissions.

-To ECI, undue costs mean that an installation operating at benchmark level shall not face any cost from EU ETS.
+To Eurometaux undue costs mean that an installation operating at benchmark level shall not face any cost from EU ETS.
 To obtain that the most efficient installations do not face undue carbon costs leading to carbon leakage (The European Council October 2014), the compensation for indirect must be more predictable and the parameters deciding the compensation (direct and indirect) has to be amended: